 The Basics

-Look at your credit report as your personal financial report card.
-This report gives you a three-digit score ranging from 300 to 850 that’s meant to indicate to lenders how risky you are as a borrower.
+You can look at your credit report as your personal financial report card, and you can think of your credit score (a three-digit score ranging from 300 to 850 that’s meant to indicate to lenders how risky you are as a borrower) as your overall GPA.
 Every time you pay down your credit card balance or repay a loan, the transaction is reported to the credit bureaus and counts toward your total score.

 A good credit score helps position you as a trustworthy, responsible customer.
 A low credit score can have significant implications on your ability to access credit and may even result in higher interest rates and down payments because you will be considered a "high risk" borrower.

-You can find out your credit score by requesting a credit report from one of the three national credit bureaus: Experian, Equifax and TransUnion.
+You can request your credit report from one of the three national credit bureaus: Experian, Equifax and TransUnion.
 You are entitled to one free copy per year, or within 60 days of being rejected for credit, employment, insurance or rental housing due to bad credit.